chinmayanand078/DevInsight-Generative-AI-CS787/README.md

 ## 🔌 GitHub PR automation (turnkey)

 - The repo ships with `.github/workflows/devinsight.yml`, which runs compile checks on pushes/PRs and, on pull requests, builds the FAISS index, runs the review pipeline, and posts a summary comment back to the PR.
-- Deterministic mode works with the default `GITHUB_TOKEN`; to enable LLM-backed findings or semantic retrieval, add `OPENAI_API_KEY` and/or `EMBEDDING_MODEL` as repository secrets and rerun the workflow so the index is rebuilt with the chosen encoder.
+- Deterministic mode works with the default `GITHUB_TOKEN`; to enable LLM-backed findings, semantic retrieval, and LLM-enriched tests with coverage goals, add `OPENAI_API_KEY` and/or `EMBEDDING_MODEL` as repository secrets and rerun the workflow so the index is rebuilt with the chosen encoder.
 - `fetch-depth: 0` is already set so diffs can be computed against the base branch; the workflow helper also fetches the base ref/sha and falls back to local history if the remote is unavailable (e.g., some forked PRs).

 ## 🛣 Roadmap ideas

-- Swap the heuristic review/test generators for real model calls (e.g., OpenAI or self-hosted Llama 3) and feed embeddings from a true encoder.
+- Add optional self-hosted model runners with streaming responses and cost controls.
-- Expand RAG ingestion to include Git history and design docs beyond text/Markdown/Python.
+- Support incremental/continuous indexing so large repos can refresh RAG without a full rebuild.
-- Add a GitHub bot step that posts review/test suggestions directly on PRs using the existing workflow skeleton.
+- Emit inline PR comments from the workflow helper instead of a single summary, and add policy gates (block/approve) based on severity.
-- Implement real coverage measurement and richer test generation (fixtures, parametrization, mutation checks).
+- Enrich test generation with fixtures/parametrization plus mutation-fuzzing hooks for differential coverage.

 ## 🤝 Contributing